cibernox/ember-basic-dropdown/README.md

 #### Renders on the body or in place

-By default this component will render the dropdown in the body using ember-wormhole and absolutely position it to place it in the proper coordinates.
+By default this component will render the dropdown in the body using `#-in-element` and absolutely position it to place it in the proper coordinates.

 You can opt out to this behavior by passing `renderInPlace=true`.
 That will add the dropdown just